AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

-The Magento ID (MAGEID) is typically the billing contact on the Adobe Commerce account (and may not be the Project Owner of the Adobe Commerce on cloud infrastructure project).
+MAGEID is typically the billing contact on the Adobe Commerce account (and may not be the Project Owner of the Adobe Commerce on cloud infrastructure project).
 For access entitlement to Adobe Commerce and Adobe Commerce on cloud infrastructure packages, you must use access keys associated with a MAGEID that has been granted access to those packages.

 Learn more: [Get your authentication keys](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/prerequisites/authentication-keys.html)

 _Term attributes:_

-* _Field: magento_

-### Magento Bundled Extension

-_noun_

-Magento-produced code that extends or customizes Magento behavior is considered a Magento Bundled Extension (MBE).
-MBEs can include modules, themes, and language packs.

-_Term attributes:_

-* _Field: magento extension, magento bundled extension, extension, MBE_
+* _Field: commerce software_
-* _Synonyms: extension, MBE_
-* _Related terms: extension, vendor bundled extension_

 ### markup